PURITAN BOOK and CD SUPER SALE

 qualified English Puritans -- as a historical high water mark for Puritan

 scholarship was beginning to crest.
-Furthermore, in prosecuting this
+Furthermore, in prosecuting this work

-than at first we thought of, that (for the propriety of the original text, for
+at first we thought of, that (for the propriety of the original text, for

 pertinent and profitable variety of versions, for consonancy of parallel